-The Nest Southwest is a not-for-profit, social enterprise, community interest company set up to support women and girls through the major life transitions of menstruation, pregnancy & birth and menopause.
+The Nest Southwest is a not-for-profit, social enterprise, community interest company.
+It was set up in Devon by local women to support other women and girls through the major life transitions of menstruation, pregnancy, birth and menopause by providing social, emotional and informational support.

 Our Vision & Mission